hgeorgsch/dataprogexercises/README.md

   from several taught modules under development
 + `iir2001` is a Jupyter Book for IIRA2001 for IIF
 + `iir6001` is a Jupyter Book for IIRA6001 for EVU
++ `work` is demo documents created in class.
+They are typically included in the book in the same year, and then discarded.
++ `fig` is the source for figures and diagrams developed in TeX, for inclusion in the book.
++ `exercises` is exercises from a separate repo, included as a git subtree from git@github.com:hgeorgsch/dataprogexercises.git

 ## Build